koynachatterjee30-source/Cybersecurity-Journey/NMAP/NMAP.md

 NMAP (NETWORK MAPPER) - COMPLETE CYBERSECURITY NOTES

 Nmap stands for Network Mapper.
 It is an open-source network scanning and security auditing tool used to discover hosts, scan ports, identify running services and their versions, detect operating systems, map networks, and perform security assessment.
-Nmap is widely used by cybersecurity professionals, penetration testers, network administrators, and security researchers.
+Nmap is widely used by cybersecurity professionals, penetration testers, network administrators, and security resercher.

 LEGAL NOTICE:
 Only scan systems, networks, IP addresses, or websites that you own or have explicit permission to test.
-For practice, use your own computer, virtual machines, CTF platforms, or authorized labs.
+For practice, use your own computer, virtual machines, CTF , platforms, or authorized labs.

 1. INSTALLATION